Analytic structure of the high-energy gravitational amplitude: multi-H diagrams and classical 5PM logarithms: Power Counting in Gravity and When it Fails

 We consider Einstein's gravity with the hierarchy

 where $s$ and $t$ are the Mandelstam invariants of the two-body scattering amplitude $\mathcal{M}_{2 \to 2}$.
 The corresponding EFT is organized in terms of the expansion parameters

 and we work only to leading order in~$\lambda$\,\footnote{While $t/s$ is not independent of the other two parameters, it is convenient to treat it as a separate expansion parameter.} but to all orders in~$\alpha_C$ and~$\alpha_Q$, corresponding to the ``classical'' and ``quantum'' couplings, respectively.
+As shown in App.~\ref{app:massless-appendix}, this is equivalent to working at leading logarithmic accuracy in the rapidity logarithms $\log(s/|t|)$; correspondingly, we neglect subleading-power corrections in $\lambda$ as well as hard-region contributions, such as double logarithms, that lie outside the forward/Glauber EFT.

 The difficulty with the gravitational perturbative series arises from the fact that the effective gravitational charge grows with energy, scaling as $G_N s = \alpha_C / \alpha_Q$.
 This means that at high energy, the expansion cannot be uniformly controlled unless we restrict to observables that are insensitive to short-distance (contact) interactions.
 Such observables correspond to scattering between well-separated particles, described by localized wave packets with large angular momentum~\cite{Kosower:2018adc}.
 Even within this regime, however, local UV-sensitive effects can generate nonlocal contributions at higher loops.
 Calculational control is regained if the amplitude eikonalizes in impact-parameter space~\cite{DiVecchia:2023frv}, where it takes the form